DUI

 You’d be very hard-pressed to find a firm with more experience trying DUI cases.
 We don’t take these cases to have our clients enter into a plea, we take these cases to beat them!
 We win.
 All the time.
 Our reputation speaks for itself.

 When we say, “the less the better” we mean it.
 When an officer suspects that you’ve been drinking (or using drugs), he/she will ask you to exit the vehicle and perform various SFSTs (standard field sobriety tests).
-The most common of these SFSTs are: the HGN test, the walk and turn test and the one leg stand.
+The most common of these SFSTs are the HGN test, the walk-and-turn test, and the one-leg stand.
 The first test consists of the officer asking you to keep your head still and follow an object (most often his/her finger or pen) with your eyes only.
-The walk and turn test is often referred to as the heel to toe test, where you are asked to walk nine steps forward, heel to toe, turn around (in a particular way) and then walk nine steps back to where you started, heel to toe.
-Finally, the one leg stand, which is where the officer asks you to raise one leg up and count out loud (typically to 30, by one thousands, i.e. one one thousand, two one thousand, etc).
+The walk-and-turn test is often referred to as the heel-to-toe test, where you are asked to walk nine steps forward, heel to toe, turn around (in a particular way), and then walk nine steps back to where you started, heel to toe.
+Finally, the one-leg stand, which is where the officer asks you to raise one leg and count out loud (typically to 30, by one thousand, i.e. one one thousand, two one thousand, etc).
 This is an abbreviated description of each of these tests, but you get the point.
 These tests can be very difficult if you’ve been drinking or using drugs (hell, for some people, they can be very difficult if you’re sober).
-We can always challenge the results of these tests (especially since there are a number of different things that officers are supposed to do when administering these tests that are often not done, or not done properly); however, you can always politely refuse to do these tests, and maintain that you haven’t done anything wrong.
+We can always challenge the results of these tests (especially since there are several different things that officers are supposed to do when administering these tests that are often not done, or not done properly); however, you can always politely refuse to do these tests, and maintain that you haven’t done anything wrong.
 Another thing - the answer to the biggest question out there for all DUIs: ”Should I blow, or refuse to blow?”
 Well, just in case you missed the beginning of this message - DON’T BLOW!